elraffa/itchallenge/README.md

 # IT Crowd Challenge

 This is my solution to the challenge.
-App is deployed with Heroku on https://itchallenge-fr.herokuapp.com/build To test locally clone this repo and run
+App is deployed with Heroku on https://itchallenge-fr.herokuapp.com/build.
+To test locally clone this repo and run `npm run dev`

 ## Backend